Understanding Lost Wages in a Personal Injury Case

 Proving your lost income is a bit trickier when you’re self-employed.
 However, it can still be done.
 You can claim lost self-employment income just like a person who works for wages.
 But you may need to show business records to claim what your income might have been.

-In cases of self-employment, you may need to use an accountant to explain your calculations.
+In self-employment cases, you may need an accountant to explain your calculations.
 It’s important to provide strong documentation of what you are claiming if you are trying to recover lost self-employment income.

 Lost wages aren’t the same thing as lost earnings potential.
 Lost wages look at the amount of pay you’ve actually lost because of the accident.
 Lost earnings potential looks at the work that you might lose in the future.